daz3d/DazToUnity/UnityPlugin/README.md

 Setup:
 ======
 No setup is required in Unity Editor.
-The Daz to Unity plugin will write all the neccessary files (scripts, profiles, export data) into each targeted Unity project.
+The Daz to Unity plugin will write all the necessary files (scripts, profiles, export data) into each targeted Unity project.
 The import process is automatic.